 How to stop Dropbox taking up space on C drive?
 This post covers four useful solutions.
 Try the methods to learn how to free up disk space.

 Eliminate all your concerns with the Best Cloud Backup service - CBackupGet Started

 I’d like to save documents on my Dropbox to save my C drive space.
 Unfortunately, it looks like everything on my Dropbox is also on my hard drive.
 How can I change this?

 Are you using Dropbox and found that Dropbox is taking up too much hard drive space?
 If you search on Google, you will discover that many people have the same problem as you.
 Does Dropbox take up space on my computer?
 Why are Dropbox files taking up space on my hard drive?
 How to free up Dropbox space on computer?

 Follow the guide below to get the most effective fixes for the Dropbox taking up space on C drive issue to free up space on your disk.

 Dropbox is a cloud storage service that allows you to store all your content in the cloud and access files from multiple devices.
-Of course, the desktop-synced files will take up space on your local hard drive, here is C drive.
+Of course, the desktop-synced files are possibly running out of space on C drive.

 If all Dropbox files are downloaded locally unknowingly, they will certainly take up a lot of hard disk space.
 If you are experiencing Dropbox taking up all hard drive space, follow along to figure out how to stop Dropbox from taking up space on hard drive.